The Birdcage: Filming

 Williams and Lane, both known for being comic improvisers, were allowed to improvise during weeks-long rehearsals before filming.
 Nichols and May took the best parts from the rehearsals because Nichols wanted to shoot the film like a play, without too much editing.

 Although filming primarily took place in Los Angeles, exterior shots included the Carlyle Hotel in Miami Beach, Ocean Drive, and the Art Deco District.

 Although the studio had initial reservations about the film's politics, particularly its portrayal of conservative characters, Calley said, "Mike anticipated [the concerns] eight or nine months ago.
 He said, 'By the time the movie comes out, you won't be able to parody these guys anymore; they'll be parodying themselves.'"

 Soundtrack

 Three songs written by Stephen Sondheim were adapted and arranged for the film by composer Jonathan Tunick.
 Albert's first song (as Starina) is "Can That Boy Foxtrot", cut from Sondheim's Follies.
-"Little Dream" was written specifically for the film, ultimately used during Albert's rehearsal with the gum-chewing dancer.
-While Armand and Katharine dance in her office, they sing "Love Is in the Air", cut from A Funny Thing Happened on the Way to the Forum.
+"Little Dream" was written specifically for the film, ultimately used during Albert's rehearsal with Celcius (Luca Tommassini), the gum-chewing dancer.
+While Armand and Katharine Archer (Christine Baranski) dance in her office, they sing "Love Is in the Air", cut from A Funny Thing Happened on the Way to the Forum.

 In addition to Sondheim's contributions, Tunick utilized popular dance and disco hits, such as Donna Summer's "She Works Hard for the Money" and Sister Sledge's "We Are Family", along with Gloria Estefan and Miami Sound Machine's "Conga".